 Breed: Shepard mix

-Good in a home with: other dogs
+Good in a home with: other dogs and people

 My name’s Rex.
 I have two short arms, am kinda scaly, and had a starring role in Spielberg’s Jurr- JUST KIDDING.
 I’m actually a 3 y/o, male, shepard pit/lab mix who tips the scales at a mean 60lbs.
 I was brought way of The Cantu Foundation when my owner left me behind after he moved out.
 Pretty rude, right?
 As you can probably gather, he wasn’t the best owner, so I’m only semi potty trained.
 Don’t worry though—I’m a quick study and make up for it in the leash department!
 I’m a big guy who doesn’t pull.
 Practically a dreamboat, right?